 Remember, No PII in Google Analytics!

 As detailed above in the data deletion section, it is a violation of Google’s Terms of Service to collect PII data in Google Analytics 4.
 To help with this, Google has a few recommendations for how to avoid sending PII to GA.
-There are also a number of articles out there for how to find and replace PII prior to it being sent to Google Analytics 4.
-However, you are going about it, you need to do everything possible to restrict PII from being sent to GA4.
-It’s possible that Google will delete all of your data in any Property where PII is found to be stored!
+There are also many articles out there on how to find and replace PII prior to it being sent to Google Analytics 4.
+However you are going about it, you need to do everything possible to restrict PII from being sent to GA4.
+It’s possible that Google will delete all of your data in any property where PII is stored!